CLASSES

 CANVASES

-Canvases or Canvas Boards – Various Sizes: 11” x 14” to 14” x 18” and 16”
+Canvases or Canvas Boards – Various Sizes: 11” x 14” to 12” x 16” and if

-x 20” for complete work or smaller for studies.
-Working on white or on toned
+you have some experience 16” x 20” for complete work or smaller for studies.

-canvases is left to the preference of the student.
-Toning may be done ahead
+Working on white or on toned canvases is left to the preference of the

-of time and allowed to dry or with a turpentine wash applied with a brush and
+student.
+Toning may be done ahead of time and allowed to dry or with a

-slightly dried with a paper towel at the time of painting.
+turpentine wash applied with a brush and slightly dried with a paper towel at

 PAINTS